ahope1/Galactic-Hitchhiker/README.md

 The [***disassembly***](https://github.com/ahope1/Galactic-Hitchhiker/tree/main/disassembly) folder contains an edited disassembly of the original UK101 6502 code for Galactic Hitchhiker.
 It can be reassembled using [*beebasm*](https://github.com/stardot/beebasm).

 The [***beebify***](https://github.com/ahope1/Galactic-Hitchhiker/tree/main/beebify) folder contains the assembly code for my BBC Micro conversion of Galactic Hitchhiker.
 The assembly code is very similar to that for the UK101 version.
+It can be assembled using [*beebasm*](https://github.com/stardot/beebasm).